Subscribe to our mailing list

 In addition to your passport and valid visa, we recommend that you travel with a ward endorsement.
 A “Travel Record” and health endorsement may also be necessary.

 A ward endorsement is a document stating your recent travel history.
 A template can be seen here.
 This should be renewed on a monthly basis.
 A “Travel Record” is also from your ward office and states your local travel history.
+A template can be found here.
+Please note these are only templates that we hope will help non-Burmese speakers communicate with authorities so to receive the correct documentation.
 Health endorsements are issued by the Public Health Department of your respective township.
+Due to the current Stay-at-Home orders, it is likely that these will not currently be issued unless you can prove that your travel is work related.

 Requirements vary from region to region and are likely to be stricter on public holidays and dependent on where you are travelling from and where you live.
 Please scroll down and view “Recommended Documentation.”